camdoherty/fluxfce-simplified/readme.md

 # fluxfce - XFCE Auto-Theming Utility

-**Fluxfce** automates switching XFCE desktop appearance (GTK Theme, Background Color/Gradient, Screen Temperature/Brightness) between configured Day and Night modes based on local sunrise and sunset times.
-It uses an adapted NOAA algorithm to calculate transition times. **Systemd user timers** are used for precise, low-resource scheduling and applying themes on login/resume.
+**Fluxfce** automates switching XFCE desktop appearance (GTK Theme, Background Color/Gradient, Screen Temperature/Brightness) between user-defined Day and Night modes at sunrise and sunset times.
+It uses an adapted NOAA algorithm to calculate transition times. **Systemd user timers** are used for precise, low-resource scheduling.

 This is a refactored and simplified version focusing on core functionality, reliability, and maintainability.